majianjia/QingStation/doc/anemometer.md

 #### Pulse compression
 Pulse compression is very commonly implemented in radar systems, Lau's works are also using it but I am not sure how he uses it.
-If the above accuracy is not enough.
-I will implement a coded excitation using bark-code.
+If the *peak mathing* stability is not enough.
+I will try to implement a coded excitation using barker-code.

 It is fairly straight forward to perform a matched filter (pulse compression).
 But it requires much more CPU time since it is basically a signal correlation (same as a convolution in machine learning).